-Functional Cognitive Disorder refers to complaints of persistent problematic cognitive difficulties, when accompanied by positive features termed “internal inconsistency” (see Text Box 1), and which are not better explained by another disorder e.g., a neurodegenerative disease process (see Text Box 2 for full FCD criteria).
+Functional Cognitive Disorder (FCD) refers to complaints of persistent problematic cognitive difficulties, when accompanied by positive features termed “internal inconsistency” (see Text Box 1), and which are not better explained by another disorder e.g., a neurodegenerative disease process (see Text Box 2 for full FCD criteria).
 This is relevant to all clinicians to whom such patients present, including in general practice, gerontology, neurology, psychiatry and others.
-FCD is likely common but is rarely diagnosed, perhaps in part because such patients usually concurrently meet criteria for either Mild Cognitive Impairment (MCI), or Subjective Cognitive Decline (SCD).
+FCD is likely common but is rarely diagnosed, perhaps in part because such patients usually concurrently meet descriptive criteria for either Mild Cognitive Impairment (MCI), or Subjective Cognitive Decline (SCD).
 MCI is a syndrome involving objective cognitive decline greater than expected for age, that does not interfere with activities of daily life (Albert et al., 2011).
 SCD describes subjective concern regarding decline in cognitive abilities without evidence of objective cognitive deficit (Howard, 2020; Jessen et al., 2020).
 Conceptually, both SCD and MCI are heterogeneous concepts and include people with a variety of underlying causes (Blackburn et al., 2014), including neurodegenerative diseases, medical or psychiatric diagnoses, medication and alcohol or other recreational drug effects, and FCD.
 See Figure 1 for an illustration.
-However, in practice the majority of research involving MCI and/ or SCD has been predicated on a linear progression from SCD through MCI to dementia, which is problematic if most of these patients do not in fact have underlying neurodegenerative disease.
+However, in practice, the majority of research involving MCI and/ or SCD has been predicated on a linear progression from SCD through MCI to dementia, which is problematic if most of these patients do not in fact have underlying neurodegenerative disease.

-Biomarkers that predict Alzheimer’s pathology in particular, or neurodegeneration more generally, including but not limited to MR and PET imaging, genetics, and blood or CSF measurement of amyloid, tau and neurofilament are already finding utility in clinical trials and are increasingly used in clinical practice.
+Biomarkers that predict Alzheimer’s pathology in particular, or neurodegeneration more generally (including but not limited to MR and PET imaging, genetics, and blood or CSF measurement of amyloid, tau and neurofilament) are already finding utility in clinical trials and are increasingly used in clinical practice.
 However, while biomarkers may provide evidence for or against a diagnosis of Alzheimer’s disease, a positive diagnosis of FCD on clinical grounds has a number of potentially important complementary roles.
 First, patients with FCD are likely to benefit from distinct strategies to help with their symptoms.
 Second, having FCD may prove to be an important exclusion criterion for clinical trials, or may need to be taken into account when interpreting the results of trials targeting Alzheimer’s pathology to reduce heterogeneity.
-Thirdly, since a dual diagnosis of FCD, and mild cognitive impairment secondary to Alzheimer’s pathology, is entirely possible (indeed such dual diagnoses are common in other areas of neurology), optimal treatment strategies may need to focus both on FCD and Alzheimer’s pathology.
+Thirdly, since a dual diagnosis of FCD, and cognitive impairment secondary to Alzheimer’s pathology, is entirely possible (indeed such dual diagnoses are common in other areas of neurology), optimal treatment strategies may need to focus both on FCD and Alzheimer’s pathology.
 And finally, as we move to diagnosing patients ever earlier, communicating biomarker results may precipitate FCD in people who would otherwise not have manifest symptoms for some time.

-Patients with FCD are increasingly prevalent in tertiary memory clinics (comprising 12-56% of new referrals).
-Different case definitions may explain how some FCD samples score predominantly normally on objective cognitive testing (Elsey et al., 2015; Wakefield et al., 2018), whereas others underperform or demonstrate inconsistencies in some areas of objective testing (Pennington et al., 2015a; Bharambe and Larner, 2018a; Bhome et al., 2019a; Pennington et al., 2019).
+Patients with FCD are increasingly prevalent in tertiary memory clinics (comprising 12-56% of new referrals) (Elsey et al., 2015; Wakefield et al., 2018) (Pennington et al., 2015a; Bharambe and Larner, 2018a; Bhome et al., 2019a; Pennington et al., 2019).
+Different case definitions may explain how some FCD case series score predominantly normally on objective cognitive testing, whereas others underperform or demonstrate inconsistencies in some areas of objective testing.
 Note that symptoms in FCD are not feigned.
 Where tested, patients with functional disorders do not consistently fail tests of Performance Validity or “effort”, but may display impaired selective attention (Teodoro et al., 2018).
-We encounter many patients who pass performance validity testing but score greater than 2 standard deviations below normal on standardised cognitive testing (i.e., falling into the FCD/MCI overlap area on Figure 1).
+We encounter many patients who pass performance validity testing but score greater than two standard deviations below normal on standardised cognitive testing (i.e., falling into the FCD/MCI overlap area on Figure 1).
 Population-based identification of MCI cases may over-recruit people with FCD, as they may be younger, more aware of research opportunities and more open to recruitment efforts.